prof-rossetti/nyu-info-2335-201905/notes/python/datatypes/lists.md

 #> d
 ```

-> TIP: If it helps, you can vocalize this like "For each item in the list of items, do something with that item".
+> TIP: If it helps, you can vocalize this like "for each item in the list of items, do something with that item"

 A common pattern is to loop through one list to populate the contents of another: